-PDF/A (Archival Portable Document Format) or commonly referred as the archival PDF is a type of standard PDF, which is used to store information for a longer period of time as compared to the traditional PDF.
+PDF/A (Archival Portable Document Format) or commonly referred to as the archival PDF is a type of standard PDF, which is used to store information for a longer period of time as compared to the traditional PDF.
 PDF/A is an ISO-standardized variation of PDF and is widely used to preserve electronic documents and files, digitally for longer periods of time.

 The traditional PDF document format relies on lots of external information when a document is created.
-This external information can fonts used from external font libraries, third-party encryption algorithms or some external color scheme.
+This external information can fonts used from external font libraries, third-party encryption algorithms, or some external color scheme.

 A drawback of this external information usage is that standards often change in the long run and it is not possible to retrieve the same information from the document as it was encoded.
 Long term data storage is not feasible with traditional PDF encoding.
 PDF documents are the most widely used documents.

 PDF/A was the joint venture among three organizations, Publishing, and Converting Technologies, The Association for Suppliers of Printing and Association for Information and Image Management.
-These organization collaborated together to develop such a PDF version which could avoid the use of external information in document creation and hence the resulting document can be stored for longer periods of time.
+These organizations collaborated together to develop such a PDF version which could avoid the use of external information in document creation and hence the resulting document can be stored for longer periods of time.

 Converting PDF to text and extracting images from PDF are a very common task for developers and that can be solved with Bytescout PDF Extractor SDK.

 A PDF/A file can be recognized through PDF/A specific metadata which represents a claim of conformance though it does not ensure conformance.

 PDF/A viewers such as Adobe Acrobat Reader will alert the user about activating PDF/A viewing mode.
 Viewers may even allow users to stop the PDF/A viewing mode or remove the PDF/A information from the file.